 Other topics include God’s Gift of Femininity, Exploring God’s Plan for Life and Love, and Dating God’s Way presented by Educators and trained volunteers in Family Life Ministry.

 Join us for The Mother and Daughter Tea on Sunday, November 15, 2015 from 1:00 to 5:00 pm at St. Jude Catholic Church at 204 US Highway One in Tequesta in the Parish Center.
 Cost is $35 Mother and Daughter + $10 for each additional daughter.
-Reservations required.
-Financial assistance is available.
+Registration Now Closed.

 Click here to print Registration Form.